 Applicants must be assessed for their English proficiencies by either taking a standardized test, such as TOEFL or IELTS, or HGU's on-campus English Placement Examination before or upon reporting to HGU.
 The exam results indicate the student's English proficiency level.
-Students will be on conditional admission until English proficiency is demonstrated.
+Students will be on conditional admission status until English proficiency is demonstrated.
+See Conditional Admission below.